-Mr. Threet has had a long and varied career in law and public service that includes working the previous 11 years as a Deputy City Attorney for the City of San Francisco.
-Among his duties in that position were working in the Neighborhood & Resident Safety Division, the Affirmative Litigation Task Force, and as General Counsel to the Sunshine Task Force.
-His duties included litigation protecting consumers, residents, employees, and businesses from illegal business practices; educating and engaging in outreach to community groups, and helping ensure that county departments complied with state and local public records and public meetings laws.
+Mr. Threet has had a long and varied career in law and public service that includes working 11+ years as a Deputy City Attorney for the City and County of San Francisco.
+While in that position he worked in the Neighborhood & Resident Safety Division, the Affirmative Litigation Task Force, and as General Counsel to the Sunshine Task Force.
+His duties included litigation protecting consumers, residents, employees, and businesses from illegal business practices; educating and engaging community groups, and helping ensure that county departments complied with state and local public records and public meetings laws.

-In 2000, Mr. Threet managed the successful political campaign of a neighborhood activist, helping elect Jake McGoldrick county supervisor for the Richmond District of San Francisco.
-From 2001-2004, he served as McGoldrick’s chief of staff during his initial term as County Supervisor.
-During this time, Mr. Threet’s projects included a charter amendment establishing a county performance auditor to ensure that county programs were effective in serving the public; a charter amendment making the police commission more responsive to residents, and implementing a community driven process for county budgeting.
+In 2000, Mr. Threet managed the successful political campaign of a neighborhood activist, helping elect Jake McGoldrick County Supervisor for the Richmond District of San Francisco.
+From 2001-2004, he served as McGoldrick’s chief of staff during his initial term in office.
+During this time, Mr. Threet’s projects included a charter amendment establishing a county performance auditor to ensure that county programs were effective in serving the public; a charter amendment making the police commission more responsive to residents; and developing and implementing a community driven process for county budgeting.

-Before 2000, he worked as a legislative aide in the Texas State Senate, completed a clerkship with the presiding judge of the Texas Court of Criminal Appeals, served as a Litigation Attorney with the US Department of Justice, and as a contract attorney with the Northern California U.S. Attorney’s Office.
+Before 2000, Mr. Threet worked as a legislative aide in the Texas State Senate, completed a clerkship with the presiding judge of the Texas Court of Criminal Appeals, served as a Litigation Attorney with the US Department of Justice, and as a contract attorney with the Northern California U.S. Attorney’s Office under Robert Mueller.